vic-ma/howtodismantle.github.io/_posts/2024-02-05-Mastering-the-Merge-A-Guide-to-Seamless-Tableau-Integration-in-Peakboard-Applications.md

 ---

-Peakboard applications are often used together with existing BI tools.
-We already discussed this topic back in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
-In today's article we want to do something similiar for Tableau.
-Unlike for Power BI there's no special control for Tableau Dashbaords.
-We can just use the HTML control, put some dynamic HTML code in there to be interpreted by this control and then show the HTML based Dashboard.
-The super tricky part during that whole process is proper authentification.
-Tableau wants us to get a token for accessing the Tableau portal and dashboard as an external app.
-To get this token we need a Peakboard extension with the only purpose to generate this token and then generate some dynamic HTML and inject the newly generated token there.
+Peakboard applications are often used with BI tools.
+We discussed this topic back in [this article](/best-practice-powerbi-for-map-integration.html) where we embedded a Power BI map.
+In today's article, we will do something similar, but with Tableau.

+Unlike with Power BI, there isn't a dedicated control for Tableau Dashboards.
+So we use the HTML control and put some dynamic HTML code in.
+The control processes this code and displays the HTML-based dashboard.

+The tricky part here is authentication.
+Tableau offers a token to access the Tableau portal and dashboard as an external app.
+To get this token, we need a Peakboard extension called the *Tableau Token Generator*.
+This extension:
+1. Generate a Tableau token
+2. Generate some dynamic HTML
+3. Inject the newly generated token in the dynamic HTML

 ## Set up the Tabelau portal